FAB Research (from 2014)

 Wiltshire Children and Young People's Health and Wellbeing Survey

-Results will be available later this year.
+Results from the 2020 and 2021 survey will be available later this year.

 Around 6,000 Wiltshire pupils completed the 2020 survey, despite being cut short by the first lockdown and school closure.